namel3ss-Ai/namel3ss/docs/providers.md

 # Provider capabilities (Phase 10A)

-This registry documents what each AI provider supports so Studio and the runtime can make consistent choices.
+This registry documents what each AI provider supports so Studio and the engine can make consistent choices.
 It is read-only in this phase; tool calling is not implemented for real providers yet.

 ## Implemented now
 | Provider | Tools | JSON mode | Streaming | System prompt | Vision | Notes |